 What Are the Eligible Criteria For ADHD To Qualify For DTC?

-The Government of Canada explains the eligibility for the DTC on their website.
+The Government of Canada explains the eligibility for the DTC on its website.
 But let’s break it down for you here:

 To be considered eligible for the DTC a person must meet one of the following criteria: